 Upon getting news of the damage, various community groups across Australia began fundraising & relief efforts to help the survivors.
 Major reception centres remained set up in centres such as Katherine, Tennant Creek & Alice Springs.

-Several small towns on the Stuart Highway made attempts to assist people escaping by road, providing them with food, fuel, rest, & mechanical assistance.
+Several small towns on the Stuart Highway attempted to assist people escaping by road, providing them with food, fuel, rest, & mechanical assistance.
 At Adelaide River, the small local community offered hot meals to the refugees who stayed there.

 Nearly twenty-four hours after the storm hit Darwin, Alice Springs’ population had accumulated over $105,000 to support Tracy’s victims.
 In Melbourne, at the Boxing Day Test cricket competition between Australia and England, both teams moved around the boundaries transporting buckets.

-The crowd tossed cash into for the relief funds.
-Darwin families were also given preference on the public housing waiting for listings.
+The crowd tossed cash into the relief funds.
+Darwin families were also given preference in the public housing waiting for listings.
 On the 31st of December 1974, Stretton advised that full civilian control recommence in Darwin, & handed over power of the city to its elected officials.

-In February 1975, Whitlam declared the Darwin Reconstruction Commission’s creation, which was given the task of reconstructing the city “within five years”, focusing principally on building houses.
-The Commission was directed by Tony Powell.
+In February 1975, Whitlam declared the Darwin Reconstruction Commission’s creation, which was tasked with reconstructing the city “within five years”, focusing principally on building houses.
+Tony Powell directed the Commission.

 The destruction of the city was so severe that some supported moving the entire town.